About Falling Walls Lab

 Falling Walls Lab is a global interdisciplinary pitch competition for students and early-career professionals.

 Three minutes is all it takes!
-Falling Walls Lab is a world-class pitch competition, networking forum, and stepping stone that brings together a diverse and interdisciplinary pool of students and early-career professionals by providing a stage for breakthrough ideas both globally and locally.
-The format supports participants in driving their innovations and develop their communication skills, fostering collaboration and creating a space for this impactful community to thrive.
+Falling Walls Lab is a world-class pitch competition and networking forum that brings together a diverse and interdisciplinary pool of talents by providing a stage for breakthrough ideas both locally and globally.

 Concept

-Throughout the year, renowned academic institutions around the world host international Falling Walls Labs to showcase the quality, diversity, and passion of their region’s most innovative minds.
-In three minutes each, participants are given the opportunity to present their solutions to some of the most pressing challenges of our time to peers, a high-calibre jury of experts from academia and business, and the general public.
+Each year, renowned academic institutions around the world organise their own Falling Walls Labs to showcase the quality, diversity, and passion of their region’s most innovative minds.
+In three minutes each, participants try to convince a high-calibre jury of their solutions to some of the most pressing challenges of our time.

-During their stay in Berlin, the international Lab winners take part in an exclusive extended programme that includes an introductory session and networking dinner, expert workshops on a broad range of topics such as career development, entrepreneurial skills, and academic publishing, and events hosted by prestigious German research organisations such as the German Research Foundation (DFG).
-At the global finale, the international Lab winners compete to become the Breakthrough Winner in the Emerging Talents category of Falling Walls, taking home the title and prize money, and receiving the opportunity to pitch their idea once again on the Falling Walls Breakthroughs of the Year stage, which, throughout the day, hosts leading experts, changemakers, and luminaries.
+At the global finale, the international Lab winners compete to become the Breakthrough Winner in the Emerging Talents category of Falling Walls Science Summit.
+They take home the title and prize money, and receive the opportunity to pitch their idea once again two days later on the Falling Walls Breakthroughs of the Year stage, with leading experts, changemakers, and luminaries, including Nobel laureates and Leibniz Prize winners.

 Falling Walls Lab hosts

-The international network of Falling Walls Labs includes renowned academic institutions from over 94 countries.
-The ETH Zürich, Tohoku University, and the University of Cape Town are only a few of the universities that have recently participated in the Falling Walls Lab programme.
+The international network of Falling Walls Labs includes renowned academic institutions from 100 countries.
+The ETH Zürich, National University of Singapore, and University of Cape Town are only a few of the universities that have recently hosted a Falling Walls Lab.

 Royal Society Te Apārangi is the independent organiser of Falling Walls Lab Aotearoa New Zealand event for participants from New Zealand and Pacific Island Forum nations.
 Learn about Falling Walls Lab Aotearoa New Zealand.